 Warranties for our products vary geographically and by product type and are competitive with other suppliers of these types of products.
-Generally, our reserve power product warranties range from one to twenty years and our motive power product warranties range from one to seven years.
+Generally, our Energy Systems product warranties range from one to twenty years, our Motive Power product warranties range from one to seven years and from one to four years for Specialty transportation batteries.
 The length of our warranties is varied to reflect regional characteristics and competitive influences.
 In some cases, our warranty period may include a pro rata period, which is typically based around the design life of the product and the application served.
 Our warranties generally cover defects in workmanship and materials and are limited to specific usage parameters.